emilarista/acb_ci_demo_public/README.md

 ## MPLS Data Plane

-MPLS Data Plane in ACT tends to work best with arfa personality:
+MPLS Data Plane in ACT and vEOS in general tends to work best with arfa personality:

 ```eos
 platform tfa personality arfa